Gallery Verde

 Selections from the Glassell Studio School of Ceramics (April 8-10, 2022)

 Enjoy the works from Jeff Forster, who is the Department Head of Ceramics at The Glassell School of Art, The Museum of Fine Arts, Houston.
-Also on display will be a small group of the schools leading ceramic students.
+Also on display will be a small group of school-leading ceramic students.

 Gallery Verde Goes Rojo (February 10, 2022)